francogabrieloliveros/flyrank-internship/README.md

 ### Overview

 This automation workflow utilizes your resume to score it against job search results of the position your looking for.
 Good matches are then added to a google sheets document.
-Sadly, I am not able to share the workflow itself since I ran it locally.
+This is the json of the [workflow](https://github.com/francogabrieloliveros/flyrank-internship/blob/general-ai-fluency/week4/ship-an-automation-workflow-v2/My%20workflow.json).

 **Schedule Trigger**: It is scheduled to run the workflow every 8am in the morning.